1460 E. Holt Ave Suite 74

 - Prepare and deliver workshops to ensure students, families and staff are educated and current about processes, trends and opportunities available as it relates to student college access and success

-- Assist with the revision of high school program curriculum annually as needed
+- Assist with the revision of college program curriculum annually as needed

 - Flexible and an eager team player who is excited to collaborate with colleagues, and participates in an authentic, feedback-driven office culture